 ILKAL SILK BY COTTON KASUTI WORK SAREE

-This is Silk by Cotton saree.
-This Ilkal Kasuti work saree from Ilkal town has embroidered in the machine.
+This is Silk Saree with Kasuti Work & Chikki Paras Border.
+This is made from silk material and it has Ilkal Kasuti work which is embroidered in the machine.
 This embroidered work is done with red, white, green, and Orange color threads.
-The saree has motifs of Khumba, flowers, Stars, peacocks, and lamps exquisitely embroidered along with the border.
-This saree perfect for Girls and women.
-Women can wear for their homely functions, Get-togethers, and parties.
-This Cotton silk has a smooth appearance and feels saree.
-Be it summer, rainy, or winters, as they are very comfortable and feel soft pleasant on the skin.
+The saree has motifs of flowers, Stars, Khumba, and lamps exquisitely embroidered along with the border.
+This silk saree has a smooth appearance and feels saree.
+Be it summer or winters, as they are very comfortable and feel soft pleasant on the skin.

 Silk by Cotton